-US stocks up as N Korea fears ease - BBC News
+US stocks up as N Korea fears ease

 Analysts said the lack of further rhetoric over the weekend had helped to calm the markets.

-The gains in morning trade came in every sector, led by financial and technology stocks.
+The gains in trade came in nearly every sector, led by technology and real estate stocks.

-On the Dow, major movers included Goldman Sachs, which climbed more than 2% and JP Morgan Chase, which increased 1.5%.
+On the Dow, major movers included Visa, which climbed 1.8% and Apple, which increased 1.5%.

-Shares in Home Depot, which is scheduled to report quarterly earnings this week, sank 0.4%.
+Shares in Walt Disney sank 0.6% after Shonda Rhimes, the creator of shows such as Grey's Anatomy and Scandal, said she had signed a deal to create shows with Netflix.
+Ms Rhimes had previously worked with Disney's ABC.